C. J. Thomas: Biography

 C.J. was a miracle, both as a human being and as a playwright.
 He enriched the language, the society and culture during the short span of his life, says George Onakkoor, Thomas' biographer.

-C. J. Thomas was born on 14 November 1918 in the Chollampel House at Koothattukulam, in Ernakulam district of the south Indian state of Kerala to a Jacobite Syriac Orthodox Christian priest, Yohannan Mar Episcopa and Annama.
+C. J. Thomas was born on 14 November 1918 in the Chollampel House at Koothattukulam, in Ernakulam district of the south Indian state of Kerala to a Jacobite Syriac Orthodox Christian priest, Yohannan Cor-Episcopa and Annama of the Chollampel house.
 Following his father's advice, Thomas prepared to become a priest and after his schooling at the Government High School, Koothattukulam and Vadakara High School, he was ordained a deacon of the Jacobite Syriac Orthodox Church, and completed his pre-university studies at CMS College Kottayam where free education was provided for deacons.
 Later, he graduated from the Union Christian College, Aluva in 1937 and it was during this time, he quit the priestly vocation.
 He joined a primary school in Vadakara as a teacher but, having drawn to the Indian independence movement, his relationship with the school management became worse, leading to his resignation from the job.
 Subsequently, he studied law at the Government Law College, Thiruvananthapuram, and on graduation in 1943, he started practicing as an advocate under N. V. Chacko, a leading lawyer of the times.
 However, he did not continue with the job and after two months, he quit to become a full-time member of Communist party.

 It was around this time, Thomas met M. P. Paul, the renowned critic, and became a faculty of the tutorial college run by Paul but relinquishing the job in 1949, he made an unsuccessful attempt to study for MLitt.
 He met M Govindan in Madras and worked in the USIS.
 His next assignment was at the Sahithya Pravarthaka Sahakarana Sangham, a writers' cooperative, a job Thomas got through his friend, D. C. Kizhakemuri, where he designed the covers of the book published by the society.
 Shortly afterwards, he returned to M. P. Paul's College and had the opportunity to meet Rosy Paul, the daughter of M. P. Paul.
 After a brief period of romance, he married Rosy, amidst the disapproval of many, on 8 January 1951.
 After the death of Paul in 1952, He managed the college for a while and ran his own college for a brief period before joining the All India Radio as a producer in 1957 on a three-year contract but left the job after one year.
 He also worked as the production officer at the Dakshin Bharat Book Trust, at their Chennai and Kochi offices, starting from 1958 and a year later, he was diagnosed with brain tumour.
 Though he underwent treatment at the Christian Medical College & Hospital, Vellore, he died following a surgery, on 14 July 1960, survived by his wife, their two sons, Binoy and Paulsy and a daughter, Beena.
 His life has been documented in a biography titled Manalkaattinte Sabdam (The voice of a sandstorm), by George Onakkoor.